Getting Started with MSP360 Connect Managed (Formerly Remote Desktop)

 The easiest part is done.

-Step 2: Installing MSP360 Connect On the Main Computer
+Step 2: Installing MSP360 Connect on the Computers You Want to Connect to

-First, you need to install the MSP360 Connect on your computer.
-To do that, go to the Computers tab and click the Add a Computer button, or simply proceed to the Downloads tab; both actions will open a slide-in.
+First, you need to install MSP360 Connect on the computers you want to connect to.
+To do that, go to the Computers tab and click Download Build, or simply proceed to the Downloads tab; both actions will open a slide-in.
 There are two sections:

 - Connect from - to install the agent on your computer to control others